 - When building instantiated kernel modules; both akmod and dkms packages can be configured to build the additional modules instead of the single one, so you can still choose your preferred method.

-- Starting from Nvidia driver version 334.16, the Nvidia DDX driver for X no longer loads the kernel module internally but relies on the
+- Starting from Nvidia driver version 334.16, the Nvidia DDX driver for X can also rely on the

 - Dracut options are depending on the distribution; so no more “vga=normal is an obsolete option” at boot.
 Each distribution gets its own specific GRUB options for booting.